xblyxxxyk/BillionaireWare/README.md

 2 Aimbot Methods, 2 ESP Methods, Smoothing, Aimbone (Only for legit aim)

+Both ESP Methods rendered inside the engine.
+As u might know, this causes certain glitches like blinking.
+But still works fine

 Simple to understand for beginners.
 Can use it as a starting point for ur own cheat.

 Using ImGui / MinHook